dariashifrina/cuties/README.md

 **Video**: Performs the same operation as Camera, but instead opens up a video file and loops it.

 **Frame**: A container for the PImage frame.
 Contains 3 color arrays, one for what the computer sees, one for mid process filtering, and one for what the user sees.
 This class is used for getting information from a video frame, changing information on the video frame, filtering the video frame, and displaying the frame.

+**Tracer**: A container for the midpoints of the objects tracked in the previous 20 frames.
+Uses a Deque to maintain order and quick removal and addition times.
+Traces motion by drawing lines connecting the midpoints in chronological order.

 **Tracked Object**: Represents the object being tracked on the screen.
 At its core, it relies on its color, its frame, and its ArrayList containing object pixels.
 This class takes in a frame, runs a binary HSB filter on the frame for its color and threshold values, and then adds the pixels that meet the requirement of the filter to the arrayList for display.